-Johnston generously took the time recently to talk about filming ‘Love Me’ over the phone.
+Johnston generously took the time recently to talk about filming ‘Love Me’ over the phone during an exclusive interview.
 Among other things, the actor discussed what attracted him to the character of Lucas, and how he was cast in the role; how he formed a friendship with Shaw while they were shooting the film, which helped develop their characters’ bond; and how he collaborated with Bota before they began shooting to develop his role.

 ShockYa (SY): You play the quiet, rich Lucas Green, who transfers to Hampton Prep and is the main suspect in the disappearance of student Melissa Kennedy.
 What was it about the character and the script overall that convinced you to take on the role?

 Jamie Johnston (JJ): Well, the character has a pretty full arc.
 There are scenes where he’s relaxed and happy, and there are times when he’s very lonely, and gets screaming mad and sad.
 So there were a lot of different emotions to play.
 Any actor would love a part like that.

 SY: When Lucas transfers to Hampton Prep, he begins a romantic relationship with Sylvia Potter, played by Lindsey Shaw, despite the warnings of her friends.
 What was your working relationship with Lindsey like on the set?